Search: 273 results

 Verse ConceptsBlood, as basis of lifeInnocence, Teaching OnSanctity Of LifeSuffering, Causes OfUnfaithfulness, To GodInnocent BloodSheddingKilling The Innocent

-He walked in all of the way which his father had walked, and he served the idols which his father had served and bowed down to them.
+and he walked in all the way that his father had walked in, and served the idols that his father had served, and worshipped them;

 But the people of the land smote all them that had conspired against king Amon; and the people of the land made Josiah his son king in his stead.